xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 ```

 I think you'll have to agree, that's a whole lot simpler than the
-classical FOR.
+classical `FOR`.
 Still, each construct has its place.

 ## The BREAK Statement

-Earlier I promised you a BREAK statement to accompany LOOP.
+Earlier I promised you a `BREAK` statement to accompany `LOOP`.
 This
 is  one  I'm sort of proud of.
-On the face of it a  BREAK  seems
+On the face of it a  `BREAK`  seems
 really  tricky.
 My first approach was to just use it as an extra
-terminator to Block, and split all the loops into two parts, just
+terminator to `Block`, and split all the loops into two parts, just
-as  I did with the ELSE half of an IF.
+as  I did with the `ELSE` half of an `IF`.
 That  turns  out  not  to
-work, though, because the BREAK statement is almost certainly not
+work, though, because the `BREAK` statement is almost certainly not
 going to show  up at the same level as the loop itself.
 The most
-likely place for a BREAK is right after an IF, which  would cause
+likely place for a `BREAK` is right after an `IF`, which  would cause
-it to exit to the IF  construct,  not the enclosing loop.
+it to exit to the `IF`  construct,  not the enclosing loop.
 WRONG.
-The  BREAK  has  to exit the inner LOOP, even if it's nested down
+The  `BREAK`  has  to exit the inner `LOOP`, even if it's nested down
-into several levels of IFs.
+into several levels of `IF`s.

 My next thought was that I would just store away, in  some global
 variable, the ending label of the innermost loop.
 That doesn't